learning2hash/learning2hash.github.io/_publications/yu2020self.markdown

 bibkey: yu2020self
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2012.03820'}
-tags: ['Cross-Modal', 'Deep', 'Independent', 'Efficiency', 'Deep Hashing', 'Similarity Learning', 'Hashing']
+tags: ['Hashing Methods', 'Evaluation Metrics', 'Tools and Libraries', 'Hashing Fundamentals', 'Deep Hashing']
 ---
 Due to its effectivity and efficiency, deep hashing approaches are widely used for large-scale visual search.
 However, it is still challenging to produce